'Be anxious for nothing..." ~Philippians 4:6

 Sunday, December 14, 2014

-BILLINGSLEY HOUSE
+SUNDAY THOUGHTS: BILLINGSLEY HOUSE

-I didn't know it existed.
-It is a perfect, beautiful venue in which to host an event...It's a sight to behold...uh...once you get there...through the gate that opens like the Addams Family's...by way of those narrow, winding roads...in the dark...through the eery trees (with vertical branches that dangle like snakes)...across that little bridge (Are we supposed to be driving across this?).
+It's a sight to behold...uh...once you get there...through the gate that opens like the Addams Family's...by way of those narrow, winding roads...in the dark...through the eery trees (with vertical branches that dangle like snakes)...across that little bridge (Are we supposed to be driving across this?).

-The ride seemed to last forever, and a couple of times the road seemed to run out...It conjured up "Roots", "Roots II" AND "12 Years a Slave"...I suddenly felt like singing a Negro spiritual and wondering how fast I could run if I had to.
+The ride seemed to last forever, and a couple of times the road seemed to run out.

 The width of the road only accommodates one vehicle.

 Don't be alarmed.
-Just follow the Drinking Gourd--or the many signs that a conscientious party host, like my cousin Frannie will think to post all along the narrow way.
+Just follow the Drinking Gourd--or the many signs that a conscientious party host, like my cousin Frannie, will think to post all along the narrow way.

 When you see the house, you'll breathe a sigh of relief, and start singing, ("You're out of the woods, you're out of the dark, you're out of the night!
-Step into the Sun, step into the light..."), or laugh...at yourself...and be thankful for the struggles of previous generations....after all, you're an invited guest at a party on a plantation, not the help.
+Step into the Sun, step into the light..."), or laugh...at yourself...and be thankful for the struggles of previous generations....after all, you're an invited guest at a party on a plantation.
+You're not the help.

-When you leave, you'll be keenly aware that no one is viciously chasing you to bring you back.
 If you do go back, it'll be by choice, because it really is a beautiful place--in what was once the largest slave-owning county in the state of Maryland.

 Friday, December 12, 2014